![]() | |

 Margaret Boden and Gaza

-But I woke up at 3am with an idea and wrote a 900 page obituary in about 3 hours, going through some of her publications and interviews, and Boden's very useful online CV she's left us, no doubt not least for this time.
-I had three themes I wanted for the obituary, which I thought Boden was due.
-First, of course her life.
-Second, the broader understanding of AI and Cognitive Science that she pursued, and how generative AI was just a fraction of that.
-That second theme is still vaguely visible in Nature.
-The third – which was pretty well expunged by Nature's editorial process – was the difference between the more British/European polymath understanding of our discipline, and the more US engineering-led discipline that's led to the context presently dominating global headlines.
+I had several themes I tried to squeeze into those 900 words.
+I get to them more fully below but briefly, of course her work and life.
+Second, her broader understanding of AI and Cognitive Science, and how generative AI was just a fraction of that.
+That second theme is still visible in Nature.
+The third – which was largely expunged – was something about difference between the more British/European polymath, scientific understanding of our discipline, and the present, more US engineering-led take that's led to the context presently dominating global headlines.

 The first paragraph of my original draft was: